Guo Longhai

-Guo Longhai (郭龙海; 1960s – January 13, 2002) was a Chinese serial killer and rapist who raped and killed 14 young girls and women in Guizhou and Guangxi from 1995 to 2001, as revenge from being imprisoned for rape in 1983.
-Arrested after his final would-be victim survived, he was tried, convicted and subsequently executed for the crimes in 2002.
+Guo Longhai (郭龙海; 1960s – January 13, 2002) was a Chinese serial killer and rapist who raped and killed 14 young girls and women in Guizhou and Guangxi from 1995 to 2001 as revenge for being imprisoned for rape in 1983.
+Arrested after his final would-be victim survived, he was tried, convicted, and subsequently executed for the crimes in 2002.

 Early life and rape conviction

 Born sometime during the 1960s in Shandong, China, Guo was brought to Duyun by his father in 1968.
-After graduating from middle school, he found a job at a local factory, got married and worked his way up to being a respected senior employee.
+After graduating from middle school, he found a job at a local factory, got married, and worked his way up to being a respected senior employee.
 He eventually took notice of a younger female co-worker, Xiao Jiao (a pseudonym used by the media), who was in an on-and-off relationship with another senior employee.
 One night after watching a movie at their workplace, Guo went to the women's dormitory and forced Xiao into having sex under the pretense of telling the higher-ups about her affair.
 Afraid of being fired, Xiao submitted to him and promised not to tell anyone.

 In 1983, a college student was assigned to the factory and befriended Guo.
-He informed the older man that he wanted to seduce Xiao, but one day while the two were drinking, Guo suddenly bragged to him that he had taken advantage of her.
+He informed the older man that he wanted to seduce Xiao, but one day, while the two were drinking, Guo suddenly bragged to him that he had taken advantage of her.
 Shocked by the confession, the college student went to the police station and reported the incident to the authorities, who immediately arrested Guo.
-When questioned, Xiao finally confessed that she had been raped - a claim denied by Guo, who claimed that it was consentual.
-In the end, he was found convicted of rape and sentenced to 10 years imprisonment, which was later commuted to 7 years due to good behavior.
+When questioned, Xiao finally confessed that she had been raped—a claim denied by Guo, who claimed that it was consensual.
+In the end, he was found guilty of rape and sentenced to 10 years imprisonment, which was later commuted to 7 years due to good behavior.

 Release

 After his release in 1990, Guo's wife accepted him back into their family despite his rape conviction and unfaithfulness.
 Unable to get a job at first, he resorted to selling cigarettes and calendars on the streets before finally getting a position at an agricultural company.
 Owing to his diligent work ethic, he was eventually promoted to manager.
 Despite the improvements in his personal life, Guo frequently thought about Xiao and how she had supposedly wrongfully gotten him thrown in jail, leading to him developing a seething hatred towards women in general.
-At one point, he attempted to track her down, but was unsuccessful as she had left Duyun a long time ago.
+At one point, he attempted to track her down but was unsuccessful, as she had left Duyun a long time ago.